vulkano-rs/vulkano-www/content/guide-introduction.md

 vulkano = "0.4"
 ```

-And this at your crate root:
+And add this to your crate root:

 ```rust
 #[macro_use]
 extern crate vulkano;
 ```

+You are now ready to [get started](/guide/initialization)!